 - Chairs monitor timing of speakers and moderate the Q&A

 - Presentations in all concurrent sessions will start and stop at the same time allowing attendees to move from one session to another

 Interactive Platform Session

 A dynamic forum among session chairs, presenters and audience, interactive platform sessions encourage discussions and sharing of multiple perspectives.
-This format will be conducted in an assigned large meeting room with screen, projector and podium.
+This format will be conducted in an assigned large meeting room or reserved space in the Exhibit Hall with a screen, projector and podium.
 Each presenter gives a scheduled 7-minute oral presentation with PowerPoint slides in addition to sharing their presentation in a poster format.

 - 7-minute presentations plus group Q&A at the end of the session

 - Poster ID number is listed in the closing slide, inviting the audience to visit the poster for more details and discussion

 - Presenter attends poster during normal poster viewing times